-If you select Stream, a long list of unlockable services pops up, or you can enter a search term.
-Netflix is not on the list but, at the time of writing, if you select the United States as a location and connect, you get access to Netflix US.
-Also, the Android version lists Netflix US as an unlockable service.
+If you select Stream, a long list of unlockable services pops up (including Netflix), or you can enter a search term.
+The Android version also lists Netflix US as an unlockable service.

 Along with the usual kill switch to drop the internet connection should the VPN tunnel collapse unexpectedly, there are one or two cool features.
 For starters, there's an option to launch your default browser once a VPN connection is established.